 When it comes to housing associations, the Housing Act 2004 states that residential premises should provide a safe and healthy environment for any potential occupant or visitor.

 The Act also introduced the Housing Health and Safety Rating System (HHSRS) as a means for assessing potential hazards in accommodation.

 HHSRS identifies pests as a potential cause of harm and infection.Housing Associations have a duty to ensure their properties are maintained to a standard that denies ingress to rats, mice and other pests.

 Again, professional pest control contracts should be sought to ensure that the health and safety of tenants are not put at risk.

 With so many health risks posed by the proliferation of rats in the district, business owners and property managers in Mid Devon need an effective pest control solution delivered by professionals with local knowledge and expertise.

-At Baroque Pest Services we have over 30 years’ experience designing and implementing bespoke commercial rat and other pest control solutions for businesses and housing associations in Mid Devon.
+At Baroque Pest Services part of Safeguard, we have over 30 years’ experience designing and implementing bespoke commercial rat and other pest control solutions for businesses and housing associations in Mid Devon.

 Our service begins with a free consultation and risk assessment, after which we will work with you to tailor a commercial pest control contract that suits your precise needs and budget.